junglert/rpi-stresstest/README.md

    -help-page ✔

-   -testing on other Pi´s and SBC´s
+   -testing on other Pi´s ✔

      -RaspberryPi 3b and b+ ✔
+     -RaspberryPi 2b ✔
      -RaspberryPi 1 ✔
-     -Odroid C2